Apixaban

 Disease/Condition Glossary

-Deep vein thrombosis (blood clots in the legs) is a medical condition in which blood clots form in deep veins, usually in the legs.
+Deep vein thrombosis is a medical condition in which blood clots form in deep veins, usually in the legs.
 The symptoms include leg pain or swelling.

-Pulmonary embolism (blood clots in the lungs) is a condition which occurs as the blood clots break and travel to the lungs from deep veins in the legs or other parts of the body.
+Pulmonary embolism is a condition that occurs when blood clots break and travel to the lungs from deep veins in the legs or other parts of the body.
 The symptoms of pulmonary embolism include cough, chest pain and shortness of breath.
 Quick medication is advised to reduce the risk of serious conditions due to blood clots.

-Atrial fibrillation is a condition that causes irregular, often fast heartbeat.
-In atrial fibrillation condition, blood clots are formed as blood is pooled in the upper chambers of the heart.
+Atrial fibrillation is a condition that causes an irregular, often fast heartbeat.
+In the atrial fibrillation condition, blood clots are formed as blood is pooled in the upper chambers of the heart.

 FAQs